 The two-week training workshop was part of the project "Preventive conservation and enhancement of the collections of the Manjakamiadana Palace at the Palace of Andafiavaratra" conducted by UNESCO at the request of the Ministry of Communication and Culture of Madagascar and funded by a generous contribution from the Government of Japan.

-In partnership with ICCROM and the National Committee of the International Council of Museums (ICOM-Madagasikara), UNESCO is organizing a RE-ORG course for conservation from 11 to 21 June 2019 at the Palais d'Andafiavaratra in Antananarivo, Madagascar.
-The course will benefit 26 professionals from 12 national museums.
+In partnership with ICCROM and the National Committee of the International Council of Museums (ICOM-Madagasikara), UNESCO organized a RE-ORG course for conservation from 11 to 21 June 2019 at the Palais d'Andafiavaratra in Antananarivo, Madagascar.
+The course benefitted 26 professionals from 12 national museums.

-After reorganizing the storage rooms, the participants will design a temporary exhibition on the ground floor of the Andafiavaratra Palace, inviting the public to visit it from 21 June 2019.
+After reorganizing the storage rooms, the participants designed a temporary exhibition on the ground floor of the Andafiavaratra Palace, inviting the public to visit it from 21 June 2019.

-Afterwards, course participants will return to the remaining 11 museums to reorganize their own reserves using the RE-ORG methodology.
+Afterwards, course participants are returning to the remaining 11 museums to reorganize their own reserves using the RE-ORG methodology.